 Correctly taking advantage of a backlit situation has the potential to unlock eye-catching images with its inherent atmospheric and artistic quality of light.
 Here are a few tips to keep in mind as you begin experimenting.

 Triple threat graphic designer, photographer, and videographer Joshua Fortuna has created quite the Instagram following over the past few years for his unique combination of mediums.
 His hand-drawn designs atop common objects, such as his daily consumption of coffee and lay-flat camera equipment, has kept his followers engaged and showing their appreciation of his identifiable design aesthetic.

 Edward Nguyen was a wildlife photographer for around a decade before transitioning to portrait and fashion photography.
 Instead of starting over from scratch, Nguyen made his old gear adapt to his new subject and created a unique style in the process.
 Here he shares some of his insights on photographing children.

-You’ve made a vow to shoot somebody’s wedding and your heart’s in the right place but your approach is on shaky ground.
 Here are some things to expect when photographing your first wedding, along with gear that is best suited for creating everlasting memories.